 I should emphasize here, that instead of going to your SAR review team, you can go directly to a law enforcement, or federal law enforcement agency in your area to tell them about it.

 I have even asked whether they thought something was SAR-worthy or not.
 I had made law enforcement contacts through networking meetings.
 Those are great connections to have where you can actually reach out to them and say, I have this weird situation going on, do you think this is SAR-worthy?

 In one case, it was related to the beneficial owner of our customer and I was seeing there could be potentially an immigration issue.

 That’s when I reached out and contacted them and asked whether I should file a SAR because there weren’t any actual dollar transactions involved.
 This person could have been in the country illegally.
 So, we did file a SAR at their suggestion.

-A: No. Not, to my knowledge, I don’t think there’s ever been in a particular penalties assessed.
+A: No, not to my knowledge.
+I don’t think there’s ever been a particular penalty assessed.

 But sometimes there’s been talk of when this comes back to data quality, which is where there’s a term called defensive filing.
 This is where an institution files a SAR on anything that has the remotest potential suspicion, but without investigating it.

 Sometimes it may be a slap on the wrist, or a warning might come down if a regulator says I think you’re overdoing it a little bit with your SAR filings.